ag-pacier/WebSiteChecker/README.md

 WEB_ADMIN_EMAILS=<email addresses of folks who need to know if something is wrong separated by ;>
 WEBSITE_PORTS=<ports that should be open>
 ```
+### For AWS:

+PENDING

 Save the ENV file then run the container:
 ```
 docker run --env-file <location>.env -d dietolead/websitechecker:latest
 ```

 The container will check all ports you list, the certificate tied to the website and the home page to see if it comes up every 60 seconds.
-If it encounters an error, it will e-mail the WEB_ADMIN_EMAILS every 30 seconds with the details of what it finds until resolved (or until Mailjet cuts you off).
+If it encounters an error, it will e-mail the WEB_ADMIN_EMAILS every 30 seconds with the details of what it finds until resolved.